SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 ### resultBuilder

-Apply this attribute to a class, structure, enumeration to use that type as a result builder.
+Apply this attribute to a class, structure, or enumeration to use that type as a result builder.
 A *result builder* is a type
 that builds a nested data structure step by step.